pennlabs/penn-courses/backend/README.md

       > - (WSL) `[sudo] service docker start`

 4. Migrate Django models
+   - Activate the virtual environment with `pipenv shell`
-    - To migrate the Django models, run `make migrate` in the backend directory.
-This will create the database tables in your local PostgreSQL database.
+   - To migrate the Django models, run `python manage.py migrate` in the backend directory.
+This will create the database tables in your local PostgresSQL database.

 5. Loading test data using `make load` (if you are a member of Penn Labs).
 If you are not a member of Penn Labs, you can skip this section and load in course data from the registrar, as explained below.